Tevemadar/Collab.PHP/README.md

 11. If this file gets lost for any reason, the next runnable cell (under "4.
 Fetching your OIDC client settings") shows how to get it back.
 In such case fill in and run the `clientId` cell, run the `bearer_token`, skip the actual registration, and run this cell instead.
 The only thing what will be missing is the `registrationAccessToken` line, that one is shown at registration only
 12. Most fields will be familiar, they contain the details which were sent in a moment ago.
 The field we actually need is the `secret`.
 This piece of text will be used in the code-token exchange
 ![](images/05-Secret.png)

+#### 3.1.1.
+Proper closing of the JupyterLab environment
+It's a computing resource, running in a virtual machine somewhere at a supercomputing center, and clicking away doesn't actually stop it.
+1. Open the "Kernel" menu from the menubar, and click on "Shut Down All Kernels...".
+Click on "Shut Down All" to confirm the action
+2. Open the "File" menu from the menubar, and click on "Log Out".
+It's the last item of the menu, depending on display settings one may even have to scroll down to reach it.
+Click on "Leave" to confirm the action
+3. Now the window/tab can be closed or used for other purposes.

 ### 3.2.
 Finalizing index.html
 Instead of displaying collab arguments, `index.html` will forward users to the EBrains IAM (Identity and Access Management) service.
 The arguments will be kept in the `state` url parameter which the application will get back after this pass.